| |

 ;

-implies a "third" position between "existence" & "non-existence".
-Does
+: this implies a "third" position between "existence" & "non-existence".

-this "third" exist or not ?
-Any answer leads to an infinite regress.
+Does this "third" exist or not ?
+The answers lead to an infinite regress

 This tetralemma